ittiam-systems/libxaac/README_dec.md

   <esbr_ps_flag>           is to indicate eSBR with PS.
 Default 0.
   <interleave_to_stereo>   is to enable/disable always interleaved to stereo output.
 Default 1.
   <down_sample_sbr>        is to enable/disable down-sampled SBR output.
 Default auto identification from header.
   <drc_cut_factor>         is to set DRC cut factor value.
-Default value is 0.
+Default value is 1 for USAC path and 0 for AAC path.
   <drc_boost_factor>       is to set DRC boost factor.
-Default value is 0.
+Default value is 1 for USAC path and 0 for AAC path.
   <drc_target_level>       is to set DRC target reference level.
 Default value is 108.
   <drc_heavy_compression>  is to enable/disable DRC heavy compression.
 Default value is 0.
   <effect_type>            is to set DRC effect type.
 Default value is 0.